What is Commercial Property Insurance?

 What Does Commercial Property Insurance Cover?

-Physical assets that are typically covered under commercial property insurance—other than the building itself— include:
+Physical assets that are typically covered under business property insurance—other than the building itself— include:

 - Satellite dishes